Private Landing

-"Private Landing" is a song by American rapper Don Toliver featuring Canadian singer Justin Bieber and fellow American rapper Future, released on February 24, 2023 as a track from the former's third studio album Love Sick.
-Written alongside producers Cardo, Omar Guetfa, Rob Bisel, and 206derek, it was released to rhythmic radio in the United States as the album's fourth single on March 14, 2023.
+"Private Landing" is a song by American rapper and singer Don Toliver featuring Canadian singer Justin Bieber and fellow American rapper Future.
+It was sent to rhythmic contemporary radio through Cactus Jack and Atlantic Records as the fourth single from Toliver's third studio album, Love Sick, on March 14, 2023.
+The three artists wrote the song with producers Rob Bisel, Cardo, Omar Guetfa, and 206Derek.

 Composition

 The song begins with Don Toliver performing the chorus and first verse, with lyrics about "poppin' at the Ritz" and being in bed with a "super soaker".
 He is followed by Future's verse, while Justin Bieber performs the bridge and last verse.

 Critical reception

 Clayton Purdom of Rolling Stone regarded the song as a track from Love Sick that "follow[s] the template perfectly".
-Hayley Hynes of HotNewHipHop praised Justin Bieber's feature, writing, "For Bieber's part, he mostly shows off his coveted vocal skills on the bridge with Toliver before reminding listeners that he's got some rap skills in his arsenal as well."
+Hayley Hynes of HotNewHipHop praised Justin Bieber's feature, writing that "he mostly shows off his coveted vocal skills on the bridge with Toliver before reminding listeners that he's got some rap skills in his arsenal as well".